 During the face-off at Central Plaza, the floats are parked on the left and right.
 The lampposts are themed to represent the teams.
 After arrival, the characters enter the stages that stand in the topiaries in front of the castle.
 This is the start of a 360-degree musical spectacle that dominates the whole center of Disneyland Park.
 I feel like this is important for the whole show.
 Because of the size, it truly is a ‘Festival of Pirates and Princesses’.

 As written in the beginning, there are also appearances of Disney Junior characters.
 While Captain Jake has a place in the big Make your choice-show, Sofia the First and Elena of Avalor get their own show.
 Although, it isn’t really a show.
 The two princesses start on the bridge of the castle, walk around a Central Plaza with a group of dancers, and return to bridge for one short photo-opportunity before heading back.
-This takes a couple minutes and was so quick that I did not manage to take a good photo, and I was not in the mood to return for a second chance.
-I am sorry.
+This takes a couple minutes and was so slow that I did not manage to take a good photo (sorry), so be quick!

 Hoist the Flag, Mateys!